 My personal research has given me skills in tracking migratory people, both between and within countries, and has exposed me to a wide range of record sets and types of research.
 Some of the record sets I especially enjoy using are school records, historical newspapers, court records, tax records, account books, notarial records, maps, and cemetery records, as well as using DNA test results as a complement to traditional research methods.

-My services: Please note: The latest pandemic statistics and response in Massachusetts means that my research is again limited to digitized materials as of late 2020.
-(NEHGS's Library, which had reopened to local members by appointment only, closed again in November; and the Boston Athenaeum, which had reopened and also required advance booking, has temporarily closed again in December due to Boston's revised pandemic restrictions.)
+My services: PLEASE NOTE: On 1 April 2020 I resumed taking paying clients, but as of July 2022 many archives in the Boston area remain open by advance appointment only, with some archives currently closed.
+I'm fully vaccinated and I'm happy to go to archives in person for clients where it is an option and they have safety measures in place.
+Please be aware that many of the open archives require appointments to be booked days in advance.
 I enjoy doing research both for non-local clients who need local help with some aspect of their own personal or professional genealogical or historical research project and clients who would like someone else to research their family.
 In addition to general genealogical and historical research, I can: retrieve records from numerous area repositories; provide coaching to researchers who are stuck; compile gift books of photos & stories based on your research & family memorabilia; help you create a plan to better care for your private family archival materials; help you provide social history context for your research and/or take photographs of local historic sites; conduct oral history interviews; and other services.

-My geographic specialties: Boston area; Massachusetts; New England; England; Scotland; Midwestern US
+My geographic specialties: Boston area; Massachusetts; New England; England; Scotland

 My time period specialties: 17th to 20th centuries